Alas, losing weight after menopause sometimes isn't all that easy. For one thing, the rate of women's metabolism

 what’s not to like?

-Right, easier said than done, but here are a few ways you might be able
+Right, easier said than done, but here are a few tactics you might employ to ease your body (and appetite) into compliance:

 Use Smaller Plates